juntao/arenztopia/content/news/Issue 42.md

 OCA: It sounds exciting!
 Who else is working on the movie?

 EC: So we have, as director, Dulok Omalar: She's an extremely experienced director with two Oscar nominations and over thirty films in her portfolio.
-The starring role of the little girl will be played by Alice Dakota, who is a celebrated actress
+The starring role of the little girl will be played by Alice Dakota, who is a celebrated child actress.
+We also have Wes Kannada as producer: He's one of the most acclaimed producers in Arenztopia right now.
+We also have these awesome sets designed by Kumar Halin, who designed the sets for over forty-five movies and TV shows.
+So yeah, it's a pretty awesome cast.

-OCA:
+OCA: Wow!

 :